dino115/data_maps/README.md

   ```
 - **Converter: Boolean**
   Cast explicit to bool (by double negotiation).
 Doesn't work with collections.
-  Can return unexpected values, an double negotiated empty array is true! `!![] #=> true`
+  Can return unexpected values, e.g. a double negotiated empty array is true! `!![] #=> true`

   ```ruby
     bool: true
   ```
 - **Converter: keys**
-  This map the hash keys when the input data is a hash or when you select multiple *from* fields.
+  This maps the hash keys when the input data is a hash or when you select multiple *from* fields.
 Only works with hashes.
-  Return the original data when data isn't a hash.
+  Return the original data when the data isn't a hash.

   ```ruby
     keys: {